 After the swamp, it started sprinkling on and off.
 Since the road was pretty flat after the reservoir, and we didn’t have many scenic or historic stops, we figured we should try and knock off the miles.
 After all, what if the rain increased?
 So we began pedaling pretty quickly.
 Then I tucked behind Ed to try drafting.
 And it worked!
 We got into this groove and really pounded out the miles.

 At one wayside, a mini bus pulled up.
 Out tumbled some folks from SATW, who had come from the travel writers’ conference like we had.
 The group was on a post-conference tour called “Cities Along the Trace” and were exploring a handful of cities from Natchez to Tupelo.

 Around 3:30, Ed and I reached our destination of Kosciusko.
 Conveniently, Kosciusko has a great Visitor Center that sits right off the Trace.
 Here, we learned all about the great Polish General Tadeuz Kosciuszko, after which the city is named.
 But the city modified the spelling by dropping the ‘z.’
 Anyway, Kosciuszko was a military genius who helped the colonists beat the British in the Revolutionary War.
-In addition, he founded West Point, or something like that.
+In addition, he built the fortifications at West Point.

 Tonight we’re staying at the Maple Terrace Inn, a nice B&B in the heart of downtown.
 And we got pizza to celebrate our record mileage.